Expungement Frequently Asked Questions

 How can I get my record expunged for free?

 If you are eligible, the only way to get a free expungement is to wait for an automatic expungement (you can apply for an early expungement, but not without a fee).
-Up to two (2) felony convictions will automatically be expunged 10 years after sentencing or the person’s release from custody, whichever is later.
+Up to two (2) felony convictions could be automatically expunged 10 years after sentencing or the person’s release from custody, whichever is later.
 As many as four (4) misdemeanors can be automatically expunged after seven (7) years from sentencing.
 The following convictions are ineligible for automatic expungement:

 - assaultive convictions,